SteppoFF/iota.keccak.js/README.md

 });
 ```
 For more examples check the [expamples folder](https://github.com/SteppoFF/iota.keccak.js/tree/master/examples).
-You will find several examples there how to use this module
+You will find several examples there how to use this module.

 ## Benchmark for address creation and signing
 ```